 In my experience, even if you are observing from a 6th mag dark site, you should reduce the maximum theoretical magnitude as to the dimmest objects that you can see with binocs or a scope by anywhere between a half and a full magnitude.
 This is based on the severity of the other four factors beyond the first one: maybe your optics are collimated well, but not perfectly; your optics aren’t as clean as when they left the factory, or maybe you scratched ’em up a bit the last time you cleaned ’em (oops); your aging eyes just ain’t what they used to be, etc. Others have disagreed with me that the reduction is as severe as this.

 The biggest diminishment comes from light pollution.
 If you start off observing from light-polluted skies, the telescope will only add the same amount onto what you’re able to see as it would add above 6th magnitude.
 In other words, if you’ve got an 8-inch scope under perfectly dark, 6th mag skies (like waaaay out in the desert or deep into farm country), the 8-inch scope gives you an extra 7 mags to get you to 13.5 mag.
 But if you’re observing from a decent dark site that’s only 5th mag visually (remember, that’s actually 5.49), that extra 7 mags only gets you to 12.5.
 If you’re observing from the suburbs where you’re under 4th mag skies, then the 8-inch will only let you see down to 11.5.
-And then, you need to subtract an extra something based on those other factors, so you’re down to around 11 or perhaps even 10.5.
+And then, you need to subtract an extra something based on all those other factors I discussed, so you’re down to around 11 or perhaps even 10.5.

 It’s important to note that all of this discussion so far has been about what mag stars you’ll be able to see with various apertures.
 This is because stars are a point source of light: no matter how much or little magnification you use on a star, a star will always be a point source, a dot through your eyepiece.
 The extra 7 magnitudes difference between what your eyes see visually and what an 8-inch dob will show you applies only to point sources.